“I’ll prove it to you!” exclaims Jack Kosakowski.

 One more thing about external feedback.

-In an upcoming blog, I’ll detail six ways you can get this external feedback.
+In an upcoming blog, I’ll expand on this Sales and Marketing alignment best practice by detailing six ways you can get external feedback.

 To get a heads-up when this post is live, register here.